The NHL season will feature Florida threepeat bid and a return to the Winter Olympics - WTOP News

 “If you’re a hockey fan, it doesn’t get any better,” New York Rangers and U.S. Olympic team coach Mike Sullivan said.
 “It puts the sport that we love on display to the world.”

 The puck drops Oct.
-7 on one of the most anticipated seasons in recent history, with Connor McDavid going into his final year under contract in Edmonton still chasing his first championship while also teaming with Sidney Crosby, Nathan MacKinnon and others who will try to bring another gold medal home to Canada.
+7 on one of the most anticipated seasons in recent history, with Connor McDavid still chasing his first championship with Edmonton while also teaming with Sidney Crosby, Nathan MacKinnon and others who will try to bring another gold medal home to Canada.

 Before Olympic play opens in Milan, Italy, 909 NHL games will be played, then 403 more down the stretch after the two-week break before another chase for the Cup begins in April.